Dpetters/Traders_MIT_Website/README.txt

 6. Run "fab update" locally to update staging.

 DATAFLOW
 In order to have your local version of the site look exactly like the one that's live, I added scripts to the fabfile to allow you to commit all site data/media or load all the site data/media.
 You can only commit all site data/media on the production version of the site.
 Locally, you can load the data/media using the "fab load_data" command.
-For more about fab, check out fabfile.org
+For more about fab, check out fabfile.org.
+If you add new models to the site whose data you want committed, add them to DATA_MODELS in the fabfile.py.